scorelab/GSoC/GSoC-2022/12-Priyanshu-Raj-Shrivastava-KubeBot.md

 3. Prometheus capable of pulling metrics and export to Grafana.
 4. Auto installation of OpenTelemetry Collector with same helm chart.
 5. End-to-End unit testing to validate monitoring stack deployment.
+6. Added a log collector agent to ingest all the application logs > [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html).
+7. Developed a codec to compress the collected log output in the OTLP packet.
+8. Developed an exporter to export the compressed OTLP packets.
+9. Built exporter on gRPC.
+10. Tested the resulting log collection agent by running it as a Deamonset.
+11. End-to-End unit testing of entire program.

 # What left

+- Storing the logs from OTEL in a database and creating an ML model.